Bioidentical Estrogen & Progesterone

 FDA Approval

-There are FDA approved bioidentical options and synthetic options.
+There are FDA-approved bioidentical options and FDA-approved synthetic options.
+FDA approval is obtained by pharmaceutical companies for medications they patent.
 Compounded medications are not FDA approved.

 Safety

-Bioidentical hormones act like your body’s natural hormones and have less complications and side effects than synthetic hormones.
+Bioidentical hormones are identical to your body’s natural hormones and have less complications and side effects than synthetic hormones.

 Assured Quality Control